 9. Dairy-Free Caramel Apples: This recipe doesn’t use any dairy but a combination of honey and maple syrup.
 How delicious does that sound?

 10. Honey-Sweetened Dark Chocolate Macadamia Nuts: These make a very special gift, and very yummy snacking.

-11. Maple Magic Candy: All you need for this recipe is maple syrup.
+11. Homemade Almond Roca with Maple Syrup: All you need for this recipe is maple syrup.
 If you’ve ever had maple syrup candy before, you know how amazing it is.